 You’re considering buying the Monaco Vesta RV and hitting the road to live the good life right?
 A motorhome is an expensive investment and you’ve done your homework, scouring the internet, visiting websites, reading blogs, asking salesmen, the list goes on.
 It’s a ton of work, but how do you know you’re getting the honest truth from someone?
 I can tell you one thing: Follow Your Heart!
 You must purchase the RV that feels right to you and only you (well, and maybe your spouse).
 Don’t worry about what the salesman says, if it’s large enough to sleep your friends, or if its a little more expensive than planned.
 Follow your gut and you won’t be let down.

 Nikki and I have been living in our 2011 Monaco Vesta ‘Windy’ full time for nearly 1 year.
 We’ve logged almost 15,000 miles all across the West.
-From 100+ degrees in the wind blown desert to 5 degrees in the snowy blizards we’ve been through it all.
-This kinda makes us the Experts on the Monaco Vesta RV.
+From 100+ degrees in the wind blown desert to 5 degrees in the snowy blizzards we’ve been through it all.
 In order to help you with your decision we’ve laid out a few of our Good, Bad, and In Between for the 2011 Monaco Vesta 32 PBS.